SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap.md

 **1.Overview**

-　　Labels are indispensable on a map which not only helps you more distinguish objects, but also present some important attributes, such as the name of river, tourist sites, institutions and the altitude of contour line, etc. With SuperMap, you can add labels on a map easily.
+　　Labels are indispensable on a map which not only helps you better distinguish objects, but also presents some important attributes, such as the name of river, tourist sites, institutions and the altitude of contour line, etc. With SuperMap, you can add labels on a map easily.

 　　It mostly is used for labeling point, line or region objects, the thematic variable should be chart or numeric field (road names, address names, river levels, river width, etc.).
 But the drawing elements such as the legend, map name, scale and others will not be labeled.